duocroidithoy/Miniluxe_AI_nail_rate/README.md

-Here is the GitHub `README.md` summary with all icons removed:

----

 # AI-Assisted Recruitment for Miniluxe Nail Technicians

 A cost-effective system using GPT-4o to pre-screen nail technician applicants through automated photo assessment.